PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - algorithm - algorithm to be used.
 Can take following values:
     1. cbs - Conflict based search
     2. ecbs - Enhanced conflict based search.
 In the high level search secondary heuristic h3 from the [article](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) is used.
 Low level search depends on the low_level option
-    3. push_and_rotate - Push and rotate
-    4. prioritized_planning - Prioritized planning
+    3. prioritized_planning - Prioritized planning
 - low_level - algorithm, applied in the low level search in CBS, ECBS and Prioritized planning algorithms.
 Can take following values:
     1. astar - algorithm [A*](https://www.cs.auckland.ac.nz/courses/compsci709s2c/resources/Mike.d/astarNilsson.pdf)
     2. sipp - algorithm [SIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) (discrete version for 4-connected grid)
     3. 2k_neigh - SIPP algorithm for [2<sup>k</sup> neighborhood grid](https://jair.org/index.php/jair/article/download/11383/26555/).
 Agents are moving with constant speed and time of transition through an edge equals to its length transformed to the integer number of timesteps according to the time_resolution parameter.
 Also if an agent partially covers a cell, its is considered fully blocked.
-    4. weighted_sipp - suboptimal version of SIPP algorithm described [here](https://docs.google.com/document/d/16NjWHubNFczPDGi3QqWkMrWE8ewQtOBXruUBaa9hQnw/edit)
+    4. zero_scipp - suboptimal version of SIPP algorithm described [here](https://docs.google.com/document/d/16NjWHubNFczPDGi3QqWkMrWE8ewQtOBXruUBaa9hQnw/edit)
     5. focal_search - focal search algorithm, as in original ECBS [paper](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875).
 Secondary heuristic is defined as number of vertex conflicts on the partial path to the current vertex
     6. scipp - [SCIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS19/paper/viewFile/18327/17443) algoritm (discrete version for 4-connected grid)
-- with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`, considered for CBS and Prioritized planning algorithms).
+- with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`, considered for CBS, ECBS and Prioritized planning algorithms).
 Optional parameter, default value is false
 - with_cat - use Conflict avodance table (`true` or `false`, considered for CBS and ECBS algorithms).
 Optional parameter, default value is false
 - with_card_conf - use cardinal conflicts (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_bypassing - use conflict bypassing (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_matching_h - compute heuristic on vertices of constraint tree in CBS, based on maximal matching in cardinal conflicts graph.
 Described [here](http://idm-lab.org/bib/abstracts/papers/icaps18a.pdf) as ICBS-h1, can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_disjoint_splitting - use disjoint splitting.
 Described [here](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf), can be `true` or `false`, considered for CBS and ECBS algorithms.
 When using this option, with_card_conf option is set to `true`.
 Optional parameter, default value is false
 - focal_w - weight used in ECBS high level search and in Focal search and SCIPP low level searches for construction of the FOCAL list.
-Also f-values of optimal nodes in weighted_sipp algorithm are multiplied by this value.
+Also f-values of optimal nodes in zero_scipp algorithm are multiplied by this value.
 In any case it is garantied that cost of the found solution will not exceed the optimal cost more than in focal_w times.
 Optional parameter, default value is 1.0
-- gen_subopt_from_opt - generate suboptimal successors from optimal nodes in weighted_sipp alogrithm.
-Can be `true` or `false`, considered for low_level = `weighted_sipp`.
+- gen_subopt_from_opt - generate suboptimal successors from optimal nodes in zero_scipp alogrithm.
+Can be `true` or `false`, considered for low_level = `zero_scipp`.
 Optional parameter, default value is `false`

 - neigh_degree - connectedness number for SIPP with 2<sup>k</sup> neighborhood grid (i.e. parameter k).
 Integer number, greater or equal to 2.
 Optional parameter, default value is 2